All's Fair in Love and Treachery (Review)... Like Bridgerton, with a Side of Murder & Mayhem

 Connally absolutely nails the Regency intrigues, manners, and pageantry—all the fun of the things long lost to us—while also imbuing it with a bit of modern sensibility.

-Lady Petra is no shrinking violet... there’s nary a scene where she’s embroidering anything, nor playing a convenient pianoforte.
+Lady Petra is no shrinking violet... there’s nary a scene where she’s embroidering anything, nor tinkling the ivories of a convenient-situated pianoforte.
 Instead, she’s a smart, clever, and headstrong young woman, bent on forging her own path, on her own terms.

 Definitely a woman whose exploits Ms. Austen would’ve enjoyed reading about, hmm?